-Amounts payable under the Notes may be calculated by reference to the Euro Interbank Offered Rate ("EURIBOR") which is provided by the European Money Markets Institute ("EMMI") as administrator or the Secured Overnight Financing Rate ("SOFR") which is provided by the Federal Reserve Bank of New York as administrator, in each case as specified in the applicable Final Terms.
+Amounts payable under the Notes may be calculated by reference to EURIBOR which is provided by the European Money Markets Institute ("EMMI") as administrator or SOFR which is provided by the Federal Reserve Bank of New York as administrator, in each case as specified in the applicable Final Terms.
 As at the date of this Prospectus, EMMI is included in the register of administrators and benchmarks (the "ESMA Benchmarks Register") established and maintained by ESMA pursuant to Article 36 of the EU BMR and the register of administrators and benchmarks (the "UK Benchmarks Register") established and maintained by the FCA pursuant to Article 36 of UK BMR.
 As at the date of this Prospectus, the Federal Reserve Bank of New York does not appear on the ESMA Benchmarks Register or the UK Benchmarks Register.
-As far as the Issuers are aware, the Federal Reserve Bank of New York is not required to be registered under the ESMA Benchmarks Register by virtue of Article 2 of the EU BMR or the UK Benchmarks Register by virtue of Article 2 of the UK BMR.
+As far as the Issuers are aware, the Federal Reserve Bank of New York is not required to be registered under the ESMA Benchmarks Register by virtue of Article 2 of the EU BMR or the UK Benchmarks Register by virtue of Article 2 of the EU BMR.